NimaGhaedsharafi/snappmail/README.md

 # SnappMail Configurations for Ferdi
-In order to add this recipie run the following commands based on platform
+In order to add this recipe run the following commands based on platform

 ### Mac:
 ```